 "It took me completely out of my comfort zone," remembers Terry, who 21 years later still teaches math and physics and coaches at Covington High School in Indiana.
 "I had 3 young kids at home and had to ask others for money.
 But I went and it has proved a big blessing."

-Terry, having 19 travel experiences with AIA, the sport ministry of Campus Crusade for Christ, to his credit, has either coached or led short-term mission teams to places such as Brazil, Mexico, Moldova, Russia and the Philippines.
+Terry, having 19 travel experiences with AIA, the sport ministry of Cru, to his credit, has either coached or led short-term mission teams to places such as Brazil, Mexico, Moldova, Russia and the Philippines.

 Volunteering Around the Globe